Call Now For a Free Consultation 509-582-7274

 How Much is Your Car Accident Case Worth?

-Call the car accident attorneys and auto accident lawyers of Parke Gordon Law Firm immediately after the accident if you’ve been injured.
+Call the car accident attorneys and auto accident lawyers of Parke Gordon Law Firm immediately after the accident.
 Many people have lost money by not contacting an attorney and failing to properly document their injuries, failing to obtain the necessary diagnostic test, speaking to the adverse insurance company and saying something detrimental to their case.
 There’s no need to risk hurting the value of your car accident case.
-Call us now to let us begin working on your case.
+Call us now to let us begin working on your case at (509) 582-7274.

 Top Common Causes of Car Accidents